Good Fats Within the Foods May Be Easier

 How can I eat any of these fats, good or bad, when my gallbladder is not working at an optimal level?

 If you are on The Starter Kit, you are already taking Beets and Bile Salts.
 Just include them or even take extra when increasing your fats.
-And if you are on the After Gallbladder Removal Kit, Bile and Choline are included and should be taken together for fat digestion.
+And if you are on the After Gallbladder Removal Kit, Bile Salts and Choline are included and should be taken together for fat digestion.
 This combination works incredibly well for symptoms of gas and bloating resulting from insufficient fat digestion.